nlenevez/phpipam-sync/DEPLOYMENT.md

                                                                              to users)
 ```

-Everything below was verified against phpIPAM **1.8.1** (also 1.7.4).
-If
+Everything below was verified against phpIPAM **1.8.1**, which is the
-you run something else, read [Before you start](#before-you-start) —
+only version this targets.
+If you run something else, read
-phpIPAM's API differs between versions in ways that break this tool, and
+[Before you start](#before-you-start) — phpIPAM's API differs between
+versions in ways that break this tool, and the checks there are how you
-the checks there are how you find out cheaply.
+find out cheaply.

 **Contents**